Heavy Rains Force Evacuations, Trap Motorists In Canada - UrduPoint

 "Heavy rains and subsequent mudslides/flooding have impacted various highways in the BC interior," British Columbia's transportation ministry said on Twitter.

-Rescuers were deployed to free up to 150 people trapped in their cars and trucks between two mudslides near the town of Agassiz, according to local reports.
+Rescuers were deployed to free people trapped for hours in 80-100 cars and trucks between two mudslides near the town of Agassiz, the province's safety minister, Mike Farnworth, told a news conference.

-Officials did not immediately confirm how many people had been pulled from stranded vehicles.
+The town of Merritt, 190 kilometres (120 miles) east of the coastal city, also urged some 2,000 residents to leave after their wastewater treatment plant was compromised, according to Farnworth.

-The town of Merritt, 190 kilometers (120 miles) east of the coastal city, also urged residents to leave.
+"The entire community (of 7,000 people) may have to be evacuated," he said.

 Emergency centers were set up in both communities for displaced residents.